 The floodplain environmental watering actions are aimed at supporting the significant improvements in condition and regeneration of trees, lignum and understorey vegetation and providing important habitat for frogs, waterbirds and other fauna.
-The management of these operations may be adapted depending on River Murray flows, conditions in the River and on the floodplain, and will be informed by the outcomes of environmental monitoring.
+The management of these operations may be adapted depending on River Murray flows, conditions in the River and on the floodplain, and based on the outcomes of environmental monitoring.

-Water for the environment continues to be delivered as part of SA's entitlement flow.
+Water for the environment continues to be delivered as part of SA's Entitlement flow.
 In addition, water for the environment is now arriving at the border from releases in the Murray and Goulburn rivers as part of the spring pulse.
-Although the spring pulse will remain in channel, it is expected to support Murray cod breeding, increased river productivity and provide benefits to the lower lakes and Coorong.
-Environmental water is expected to continue to be delivered over the next few weeks from releases in the Murray and Murray and Murrumbidgee.
+Although flows are remaining in channel, the spring pulse is expected to support Murray cod and golden perch breeding, increased river productivity and provide benefits to the Lower Lakes and Coorong.
+Similar spring flows in 2019 were followed by a significant Murray Cod recruitment event.
+Environmental water is expected to continue to be delivered over the next few weeks from releases in the Murray and Murrumbidgee.
+In the absence of water for the environment, SA would currently be receiving Entitlement flow only.